D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – May only wear leather or hide armor.
 – Alignment restricted to any non-lawful.

-**Note: Evasion is gained in IWD:EE or with the IWDification mod.
+--

+**Supported Evasion versions:
+  Icewind Dale: Enhanced Edition
+  IWDification
+  Talents of Faerûn

 ==================================================